 Since our last Messaging App Research in July 2020, some important things have happened.
 We have talked about MAU and regional preferences.
-So what key points can we make from this year's results?
+But, what key points can we make from this year's results?

 Best Messaging Apps: WhatsApp Stays on Top

 Is WhatsApp the most used app?
 Our Top App by Country research for 2021 shows that WhatsApp is the most popular messaging app in 188 countries out of 230.

 If we ignore WeChat and QQ which are most relevant in China, and Facebook Messenger, which also belongs to Facebook, WhatsApp's next big competitor would be Telegram.
 At this point, Telegram has four times fewer users than WhatsApp.

 But, why do people use WhatsApp?
 Well, there are various reasons: It is the most popular app in the world, so your contacts are probably already using it.
-It was right there when the smartphone fever started almost a decade ago, and it benefited from that.
+It was right there when the smartphone fever started almost a decade ago, and it benefited from that too.

 It's also easy to use since WhatsApp users are identified via phone numbers.
 This makes adding new Contacts quite simple compared to other methods like usernames.
 Users can text their contacts on WhatsApp just by having their phone number -assuming that both sides have WhatsApp installed.